Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map: Datasheet

 \paragraph{Will the dataset be distributed to third parties outside of the entity (e.g., company, institution, organization) on behalf of which the dataset was created?} Yes, the dataset is open to public.

-\paragraph{How will the dataset be distributed (e.g., tarball on website, API, GitHub)?} The dataset will be made public on \emph{Tianchi} or \emph{ModelScope}, while the evaluation code will be publicly released on \emph{GitHub}.
+\paragraph{How will the dataset be distributed (e.g., tarball on website, API, GitHub)?} The dataset is available at \href{https://modelscope.cn/datasets/MIV-XJTU/MapDR}{https://modelscope.cn/datasets/MIV-XJTU/MapDR}.
+Code is available at \href{https://github.com/MIV-XJTU/MapDR}{https://github.com/MIV-XJTU/MapDR}.